The Mars Race: Elon Musk Challenges Boeing To Send Manned Mission To The Red Planet First

 Who goes to Mars first?

 In the cold war days, the United States continuously battled with the Soviet Union when it came to space exploration.
-Although Soviet Union managed to send the first man to space, America responded with sending the first ever man to moon.
+Although the Soviet Union managed to send the first man to space, America responded with sending the first man to the moon.

 Now, almost 50 years after Neil Armstrong took that famous stride for mankind, it is not countries vying to overcome the next big challenge in space exploration, but companies.
 The question for everyone interested in deep space exploration is: when will be able to send a manned mission to Mars, and who will do it?

 Elon Musk, the unambiguously ambitious creator of SpaceX, has been one of the most vocal proponents about his desire to send human beings to Mars.
 He hopes to send the first cargo mission to Mars by 2022, and the first manned mission by 2024 using an advanced rocket system called the BFR.
-For him, successfully sending a human to Mars will be the first step towards earthlings finally colonizing the red planet.
+For him, successfully sending a human to Mars will be the first step toward earthlings finally colonizing the red planet.

 Not only Musk, but as we have seen our entire cultural landscape alter drastically with the inception of digital media in the first two decades of the new century, Mars has occupied an elusive space in our understanding of deep space exploration.
 By all accounts, that is where the next big adventure is going to happen for humankind.